bloominstituteoftechnology/module-project-the-dom-SladeBennett/README.md

   ---

-Using random values from the arrays `adverbs`, `nouns`, and `verbs` contained in `data.js`, add to the DOM inside the corportatespeak div in the following format:
+Using random values from the arrays `adverbs`, `nouns`, and `verbs` contained in `data.js`, add to the DOM inside the corporatespeak div in the following format:

 ```html
 <div class="corporatespeak widget">